Every summer, the Marine Corps hosts a weekly Sunset Parade at the Marine Corps War Memorial (also known as the Iwo Jima Memorial).

-The tradition began in 1956, two years after the dedication of the memorial, and has continued ever since.
+The tradition began in 1956, two years after the memorial was dedicated, and has continued ever since.

-The parade includes musical performances by "The Commandant's Own," the Marine Drum and Bugle Corps, as well as precision drill by the Marine Corps Silent Drill Platoon.
+The parade includes musical performances by "The Commandant's Own," the Marine Drum and Bugle Corps, and precision drill by the Marine Corps Silent Drill Platoon.

-There is no cost to attend the event, and guests need not make a reservation.
-There is no seating available.
-However, guests are welcome to bring lawn chairs and blankets as there is ample space in the grass.
+Attending the event is free, and guests need not make a reservation.
+Guests are welcome to bring lawn chairs and blankets, as ample space is in the grass.

 How long is the Sunset Parade?
 The parade is about 1 hour long.